Ask Sadie: A Cleaning Q&A Column | September 13, 2012

-Next try to soak up as much of the stain as possible using a clean cloth or paper towel before applying a carpet spotter.
+Next try to soak up as much of the spot as possible using a clean cloth or paper towel before applying a carpet spotter.
 Remember to blot, NOT scrub!
-Spray the carpet spotter per the label directions, and using a clean cloth, gently blot the stain working from the outside in.
+Spray the carpet spotter per the label directions, and using a clean cloth, gently blot the spot working from the outside in.
 You may need to walk away for 10 minutes to let the spotter soak in and start to work before blotting.
 Repeat this step more than once if necessary as sometimes it takes several applications to transfer the spot to the cloth or paper towel.
-If the stain still does not come out, a specialty spotter may be required.
+If the spot still does not come out, a specialty spotter may be required.

 WAXIE offers many types of carpet spotters that treat a number of different types of spills, stains or spots.
 An additional resource is the Carpet & Rug Institute’s wonderful Spot Solver Guide located on their website, which has a large list of different types of spills/stains/spots, including coffee, and what’s best for removing each specific type.